KINGBROOK RURAL WATER SYSTEM, INC.

 c.
 In general, perform all duties incident to the office of President and such other duties as may be prescribed by the Board of Directors from time to time.

 Section 2.
 Vice-President.
-In the absence of any President, or in the event of his inability or refusal to act, the Vice-President shall perform the duties of the President and when so acting shall have all the powers of and be subject to all of the restrictions upon the President.
-The Vice-President shall also perform such other duties as may from time to time be assigned to him by the Board of Directors.
+In the absence of any President, or in the event of the President’s inability or refusal to act, the Vice-President shall perform the duties of the President and when so acting shall have all the powers of and be subject to all of the restrictions upon the President.
+The Vice-President shall also perform such other duties as may from time to time be assigned to the Vice-President by the Board of Directors.

 Section 3.
 Secretary.
 The Secretary shall be responsible for: